aroundu403/AroundU/UserDocumentation.md

 ## How to install AroundU

-Simply visit [https://aroundu-403.web.app/#/](https://aroundu-403.web.app/#/) to access the web version
+Simply visit [https://aroundu-403.web.app/#/](https://aroundu-403.web.app/#/) to access the web version.
+For the best experience, please resize your Chrome window to simulate mobile experience.

 You will only need Chrome browser and internet access to access the web-application.
-To learn more about building the software and dependencies, go to `/frontend/README.md`.
+To learn more about building the software and dependencies, go to [/frontend/README.md](./frontend/README.md).

 ## How to use AroundU